Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Numerical Experiments

 Firstly, certain standards, such as the neural network architecture, total number of iterations, parameter scale for initialization, etc., must be established to ensure consistent comparisons.
-To determine these standards, we begin by considering a 1D homogeneous problem involving a compressible fluid.
+To determine these standards, the hyper-parameters are tuned on a simple 1D homogeneous problem involving a compressible fluid.
 The material constants and the analytical solution for this problem are provided below -

 It is noteworthy that for this specific problem, the revised boundary conditions are derived from Eq. \eqref{homo_anal}, given that the original boundary conditions (Eqs. \eqref{eq:bc1} and \eqref{eq:bc2}) are no longer applicable.
 In the CoNN framework, the hyperbolic-tangent (tanh) activation function is employed for training over 70,000 iterations with an initial learning rate of $10^{-3}$, initializing parameters at a scale of 0.1.
 The training set includes 5200 points, comprising 4900 collocation points, 100 points on each boundary, and 100 points at the initial condition.
 The RMSE for each potential architecture is computed, considering combinations of 1, 2, 3, 4 hidden layers and 5, 10, 20, 40, 80 hidden neurons in each layer, resulting in a total of 20 possible architectures.
 The weight (penalty) on each loss term is kept as 1.